tjrocha/Pisces/README.md

 Pisces is a time series database including a desktop application that graphs and analyzes time series data.
 Pisces is designed to organize, graph, and analyze natural resource data that varies with time: gauge height, river flow, water temperature, etc.

 ![Pisces Example](https://raw.githubusercontent.com/wiki/usbr/pisces/images/PiscesMain.PNG)

-Download Pisces and user manual here: http://www.usbr.gov/pn/hydromet/pisces See a bulletin here https://www.usbr.gov/research/docs/updates/pre-2012/27-pisces.pdf

 The Pisces time series database is designed to be fast and simple.
 The default database engine is Sqlite http://www.sqlite.com/
 However, Pisces also supports postgresql, MySql, SqlServer, and ~~SqlCompact~~.

 The key programs and assemblies  (HydrometServer.exe, Reclamation.Core.dll and Reclamation.TimeSeries.dll) work under Windows or Linux/mono.

 Hydrologist, Engineers (especially modelers), and Programmers have used these Pisces libraries to manage large amounts of time series data with ease.
-The main componet in the library called Series can be used without any database if desired.
+The main component in the library called Series can be used without any database if desired.

-Pisces has many server-based features.
-For example, Pisces running on a server can send text messages or make phone calls , to a list o people , until someone acknowledges, when changing conditions merit that.  https://github.com/usbr/Pisces/wiki/alarm-description
+Download the Pisces user manual here: [a User Manual](Doc/Pisces_User_Manual.doc)
+Download a summary bulletin here: [a Summary Bulletin](Doc/Pisces_bulletin.DOC)

 ## History and Motivation